Professor Grace Ioppolo FSA

 I am the Director and Founder of The Henslowe-Alleyn Digitisation Project (www.henslowe-alleyn.org.uk),co-sponsored by the University of Reading and King's College London's Centre for Computing in the Humanities, which has made the single largest manuscript collection on early modern English theatre production and performance available as an electronic archive and website.

 For podcasts of my recent conference please see Who invented Shakespearean theatre?

-Ordinary Fellow, The Society of Antiquaries of London; Academic Representative, The User Advisory Group, The National Archives Kew; Elected Member, The Bibliographical Society; Elected Member, International Association of University Professors of English; Member, Modern Language Association; Member, The Bibliographical Society of America; Member, The Malone Society.
+Ordinary Fellow, The Society of Antiquaries of London; Ordinary Fellow, Royal Society for the encouragement of Arts, Manufactures and Commerce; Academic Representative, The User Advisory Group, The National Archives Kew; Elected Member, The Bibliographical Society; Elected Member, International Association of University Professors of English; Member, Modern Language Association; Member, The Malone Society.

 For fuller details of my research activities please see Grace Ioppolo Publications